 How We Combine Tests Into a Single Motion Isolation Score

-After bench tests, couple testing, body-type routines, and clinical review, I still need one number for each mattress.
-That number must stay consistent from bed to bed.
+After bench tests, couple testing, body-type routines, and clinical review, I still need one number that stays consistent from mattress to mattress.

 7.1 Our Internal Weighting

-Roughly, I use this kind of weighting when I compute the score:
+Roughly, I use this weighting when I compute the final score:

 - 30% from Jenna and Ethan’s couple diaries.